TIGRLab/TIGRLab_cookiecutter/{{cookiecutter.project_name}}/README.md

 │   ├── processed      <- The final dataset (can include subfolders etc) │   └── raw            <- The original dataset, generally a link to minimally preprocessed data │
-├── notebooks          <- Jupyter/R notebooks - Naming should begin with a number, followed by an underscore and a description (e.g. 01_compile_demographics.Rmd)
+├── notebooks          <- Jupyter/R notebooks for analysis workflow - Naming should begin with a number, followed by an underscore and a description (e.g. 01_compile_demographics.Rmd)
 │
 ├── docs/references    <- Data dictionaries, manuals, and all other explanatory materials │